 The Camden County Board of Education Dress Code in its entirety is found in this handbook.
 At Sugarmill Elementary, shoes with high heels do not provide appropriate support for students as they exercise in physical education classes, play outside, or interact with other students in group situations.
-Students should not wear spandex, hoodies, headbands, hats, sunglasses, handkerchiefs or bandanas.
+Students should not wear spandex, hoodies, pants/shorts that are frayed or have holes, headbands, hats, sunglasses, handkerchiefs or bandanas.
 Students' pants should be worn on their hips and not sag.
 The length of shorts should meet the "fingertip" rule.
 Halter tops, tops with bare midriffs, backless tops or tank tops are not permitted at school.
 Straps on shirts should follow a 2-3 finger width rule.
 Shoes with wheels ("wheelies") are not allowed on campus.